zer0def/nginxinc-kubernetes-ingress/docs/content/configuration/security.md

 The F5 Nginx Ingress Controller (NIC) has various protections against attacks, such as running the service as non-root to avoid changes to files.
 An additional industry best practice is having root filesystems set as read-only so that the attack surface is further reduced by limiting changes to binaries and libraries.

-Currently we do not set read-only root filesystem as default.
-Instead, this is an opt-in feature available on the [helm-chart](/nginx-ingress-controller/installation-with-helm/#configuration) via `controller.readOnlyRootFilesystem`.
+Currently, we do not set read-only root filesystem as default.
+Instead, this is an opt-in feature available on the [helm-chart](/nginx-ingress-controller/installation/installation-with-helm/#configuration) via `controller.readOnlyRootFilesystem`.
 When using manifests instead of Helm, uncomment the following sections of the deployment:
  * `readOnlyRootFilesystem: true`,
  * The entire `volumeMounts` section,